Ioannis Metaxas: Death and legacy

-Metaxas never saw the joint Italian-German invasion of Greece during the Battle of Greece because of his death in Athens on 29 January 1941 from what has been described, variously, as throat cancer or an abscess of the throat or a pharyngeal phlegmon which subsequently led to incurable toxaemia.
+Metaxas never saw the joint Italian-German invasion of Greece during the Battle of Greece because of his death at his home in Kifissia, on 29 January 1941, at age 69, from what has been described, variously, as throat cancer or an abscess of the throat or a pharyngeal phlegmon which subsequently led to incurable toxaemia.
 The Greeks, however, continue to celebrate the Ohi Day on 28 October in memory of his refusal of the Italian ultimatum on that day in 1940.

 He was succeeded by Alexandros Koryzis.
 After the death of Metaxas, the invading forces had to take into account the fortifications constructed by Metaxas in Northern Greece.
 These fortifications were constructed along the Bulgarian border and were known as the Metaxas Line.
 Until the Greek military junta of 1967–1974, Metaxas was honored as a patriot and leader of the war against Italy.
 During the junta, with the exception of a small number of supporters of his regime (namely the banned "4th of August" organization) and few members of the government, no major projects honoring Metaxas were undertaken.
 Some busts of Metaxas were put up in small towns and the periphery of Athens, mostly after local initiatives.

 An idea of erecting a Metaxas statue in central Athens was not accepted by the government and Georgios Papadopoulos, who preferred to identify with Eleftherios Venizelos instead, inaugurated in Athens a large statue of the latter.
 In the last years of junta, some minor local officials of the regime, disappointed by the liberalization steps planned by Papadopoulos, erected busts of Metaxas in some towns, in order to upset Papadopoulos.
-In the meantime, during and shortly after the dictatorship, an imagined ideological connection between the 1967 junta and the Metaxas regime and fascism was constructed, by means of books and works of art, such as the books of Spyros Linardatos on the 4th of August regime (1965 and 1966) and the film Days of '36 by Theo Angelopoulos.
+In the meantime, during and shortly after the dictatorship, ideological connection between the 1967 junta and the Metaxas regime and fascism was publicised, by means of books and works of art, such as the books of Spyros Linardatos on the 4th of August regime (1965 and 1966) and the film Days of '36 by Theo Angelopoulos.
 This concept was adopted by the antidictatorial struggle and had a profound impact on subsequent historical production.
 A resistance group blew up a bust of Metaxas in a Piraeus suburb in 1972.
 The concept became mainstream after 1974.

 The microhistory of Metaxas's statues is examined by Kouki K. and Antoniou D. in a study on the construction of an ideological commonality between Metaxas, the 1967 junta and fascism in modern Greek history.